 See a complete list of the characters in Brave New World and in-depth analyses of John, Bernard Marx, Helmholtz Watson, Mustapha Mond, and Lenina Crowe.

-Here's where you'll find analysis about Brave New World as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.
+Here's where you'll find analysis of the literary devices in Brave New World, from the major themes to motifs, symbols, and more.

 Find the quotes you need to support your essay, or refresh your memory of Brave New World by reading these key quotes.

-Get ready to write your paper on Brave New World with our suggested essay topics, sample essays, and more.
+Get ready to ace your Brave New World paper with our suggested essay topics, helpful essays about historical and literary context, a sample A+ student essay, and more.

 PurchaseGo to BN.com to get your copy of these helpful resources.